craigprotzel/Mashups/Heroku_Node_Deploy/README.md

 This url will also print out to the Terminal after your push is complete

 #### Step 4 - The Updates
-* To update you app, execute the following commands in Terminal in your app's directory
+* To update you app at any time, you will need to update your local git repository and then push the updated files to Heroku.
+This can be done by executing the following commands in Terminal in your app's directory

 	```
 	git status -s